 \section{Abstract}

-We give sufficient conditions for $F$-injectivity to deform.
-We show these conditions are met in two common geometrically interesting setting, namely when the special fiber has isolated CM-locus or is $F$-split.
+We give a sufficient condition for $F$-injectivity to deform in terms of local cohomology.
+We show this condition is met in two geometrically interesting setting, namely when the special fiber has isolated non-CM locus or is $F$-split.